 The Parties, Voters and Elections research group at the University of Birmingham is based in the Department of Political Science and International Studies, but welcomes colleagues and students from all departments, centres and institutes of the University who have research interests in political parties, party systems and elections.

 In addition to a parties reading group which has been running for a number of years and which meets monthly during term time to discuss a recently published article or book, we organize a number of special events.

 We are an inclusive group.
 Although the main focus of many members of the group is European politics, we welcome members with any geographical area of expertise and interest.
 Moreover, all scholars of political parties whether they use quantitative, qualitative or a mixture of methodological approaches are very welcome to join us.

-Members of the Parties, Voters and Elections Research Group are working on a number of projects at the moment covering topics such as depoliticization, small parties, populist parties, party membership, national political parties and the challenges of European integration, parties and the Eurozone crisis, opposition parties in non-democratic systems, the evolution of the British party system, and similarities and differences in the development of party systems in Central and Eastern Europe.
+Members of the Parties, Voters and Elections Research Group are working on a number of projects at the moment covering topics such as depoliticization, small parties, political campaigning, African party politics, populist parties, party membership, national political parties and the challenges of European integration, parties and the Eurozone crisis, opposition parties in non-democratic systems, the evolution of the British party system, and the dynamics of party politics in Central and Eastern Europe.

 Here is a flavour of some of the exciting research being conducted by members of the research group.

-Dr George Kyris is Lecturer in International and European Politics in POLSIS.
-He has researched and published on the impact of the European Union on domestic affairs, including institutions, civil society and political parties.
-More recently he has been interested in the politics of the Eurozone crisis and, in particular, the interplay between public opinion and party competition.
+Dr George Kyris is Lecturer in International and European Politics.
+George has researched and published on the impact of the European Union on domestic affairs, including institutions, civil society and political parties.
+He has also researched the interplay between public opinion and party competition.

 For further information about the Parties, Voters and Elections research group, please contact Dr Tim Haughton (email@example.com).